vitali-fedulov/imagehash/README.md

 const (
 	// Recommended hyper-space parameters for initial trials.

-	// I usually do not change epsPct parameter.
-	// epsPct defines the range of uncertainty at hypercube borders,
-	// when a nearest similar point may end up in the nearby hypercube,
-	// thus having a different hash.
-The larger the value, the larger
-	// the uncertainty range is.
-Larger values may produce larger hashSets,
-	// which could be compute-expensive.
-0.25 corresponds to 25% of bucket
-	// width.
-	epsPct = 0.25

 	// Experiment by increasing numBuckets from 4 to 230 or higher.
 	// It will make your searches faster, more precise, but maybe too strict.
 	// It corresponds to the level of granularity of hyperspace quantization.